quicwg/base-drafts/draft-ietf-quic-recovery.md

 QUIC implementations store information about every packet sent.
 It is expected implementations will index this information by packet number and crypto context and store the per-packet fields detailed below for loss recovery and congestion control.
-Additionally, implementations MUST ensure that any retransmittable frames being transmitted are tracked in case of loss.

-If a packet containing retransmittable frames is lost, the QUIC transport needs to recover from that loss, such as by retransmitting the data, sending an updated frame, or abandoning the frame.
+If a packet is lost, the QUIC transport needs to recover from that loss, such as by retransmitting the data, sending an updated frame, or abandoning the frame.
 For more information, see Section 13.2 of {{QUIC-TRANSPORT}}.

 Packets MUST be tracked until acknowledged or lost in order to correctly implement congestion control.
 After a packet is lost, it SHOULD be tracked